-- ☐ Use a tool developed and maintained by the Bureau on its website, www.consumerfinance.gov/find-a-housingcounselor (which uses U.S. Department of Housing and Urban Development (HUD) data on HUD-approved counseling agencies) (§ 1024.20(a)(1)(i)) or - ☐ Use data made available by the Bureau or HUD, provided that the data is used in accordance with instructions provided with the data. (§ 1024.20(a)(1)(ii)))
+- Use a tool developed and maintained by the Bureau on its website, www.consumerfinance.gov/find-ahousing-counselor (which uses U.S. Department of Housing and Urban Development (HUD) data on HUDapproved counseling agencies) (§ 1024.20(a)(1)(i)) or - The Regulation X homeownership counseling provisions (as opposed to the pre-loan counseling requirements for high-cost mortgages and negative-amortization loans) require you only to provide consumers with a list of counseling resources.
+It is up to these consumers to decide if they want to get counseling-the rule does not require them to do so. - Use data made available by the Bureau or HUD, provided that the data is used in accordance with instructions provided with the data. (§ 1024.20(a)(1)(ii)))